abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 meaning in English.
 Rather, it refers to the feeling tone of experience, of which there are three kinds: pleasant, painful, and neutral.
-One reason to focus on feeling is that it's an integral part of every mental state—everything we experience has a feeling tone.
+One reason to focus on feeling is that it's an integral part of every mental state---everything we experience has a feeling tone.
 Whether we're experiencing a bodily sensation or a mental sensation, we're feeling it.
 The Buddha points to the fact that feeling tone conditions the mind.
 Specifically, the quality of our feeling conditions how we perceive and